IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 This result may seem a bit strange.
 We didn't call `inc` or in any other way pass it a number.
-Yet using `$` buc to evaluate `inc`'s arm seems to work—sort of, anyway.
+Yet using `$` buc to evaluate `inc`'s arm seems to work-sort of, anyway.
 Why is it giving us `1` as the return value?
 We can answer this question after we understand gate samples a little better.